6rayWa1cher/json-rest-security-spring-boot-starter/README.md

 You can create a user class in two different ways:

 1. Extend the `AbstractUser` class.
-Therefore, all necessary field will be presented without any additional code.
+This way, all necessary fields will be presented without any additional code.
 2. Implement the `IUser` interface.
-You could create these fields in your user class to comply the interface with setters and getters:
+You could create these fields in your user class to comply with the interface with setters and getters:
     ```java
     private Long id;